-Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee, a member of the Writers Guild of America and the Dramatists Guild of America, is proudly a part of the new wave of Asian-American artists and filmmakers.
+Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee, a member of the Writers Guild of America, the Dramatists Guild of America, the Songwriters Guild of America, and the Society of Composers and Lyricists, is proudly a part of the new wave of Asian-American artists.

-He can be contacted through his website: www.michaeljustinlee.com
+He can be reached through his websites: and